 - 1. The examiner determines the result of an examination/test as referred to in Article 1.3 sub e. and f. as soon as possible.
 The following deadlines are in place: - a.
 The ultimate deadline for provisional grades is 15 working days after the examination/test for B1 courses and 20 working days for B2 and B3 courses.
 Provisional grades must be communicated via SIN Online or CANVAS grade centre. - b.
 The ultimate deadline for registration in OSIRIS of the definitive grades is 40 working days after the examination/test. - c.
-In case a resit takes place within a period of 45 working days after the original examination/test, the ultimate deadline for communicating and registration of the definitive grades is ten working days before the resit date.8 - 2.
+In case a resit takes place within a period of 45 working days after the original examination/test, the ultimate deadline for communicating and registration of the definitive grades is ten working days before the resit date.10 - 2.
 In deviation from paragraph 1 of this article, the examiner(s) determine(s) the result of an oral test immediately and give(s) the student a written notification of the grade. - 3.
 In the event of force majeure, the Examination Board can permit derogation from the deadlines mentioned in the foregoing paragraphs. - 4.
 The Student Administration checks compliance with the marking period, and in the event that it is likely to be exceeded, reports this in good time to the Chair of the Examination Board. - 5.
 The examiner reports the result to the Student Administration which then informs the student of this in writing. - 6.
-The Student Administration is responsible for recording the results of exams and examination parts.
-This Office also records what certificates have been presented to a student.
-No information about recorded data, with the exception of data about the certificates awarded, is given to anyone other than the student, the Examination Board, the Directors of the programme, the Executive Board, the student advisor, the student counsellor and the Examinations Appeals Board (CBE).
-With the permission of the student, there may be derogation from the provisions set out in the last sentence. - 7.
-The involvement of the Student Administration as referred to in the previous paragraphs is without prejudice to the provisions in this matter determined by the Executive Board.
+The Student Administration and/or the examiner is responsible for recording the results of exams and examination parts.
+The Student Administration (also) records what certificates have been presented to a student.
+No information about recorded data, with the exception of data about the certificates awarded, is given to anyone other than the student, the Examination Board, the

-8 This is the case for the re-sits of B1 block 4: the re-sit dates are 4 weeks after the regular written test dates.
+10 This is the case for the re-sits of B1 block 4: the re-sit dates are 4 weeks after the regular written test dates.